This is version 1.5 of this article (versions chronicled at the end)

 Company Structure and Business Model

-We don’t want to raise venture capital for this project, and we’ve had several conversations with a media lawyer about how to incorporate.
+In terms of company structure: We don’t want to raise venture capital for this project, and we’ve had several conversations with a media lawyer about how to incorporate.
 The lawyer strongly encouraged us to become an LLC, because that’s fast and flexible.
-We may convert into a nonprofit later—for now we’re just trying to get off the ground as fast as we can.
+We might convert into a nonprofit later — for now we’re just trying to get off the ground as fast as we can.

 Conclusion: Keep Us Accountable To Our Values